In DC, students who want to earn their GED diploma can take the four GED subtests online or in person at a designated GED testing center.

-HSE testing offers adults who quit high school prematurely the opportunity to earn an equivalent degree.
+HSE testing offers adults who quit high school prematurely the opportunity to earn a credential that’s equivalent to a common high school diploma.

 There’s no need to take all four GED subtests in one session.
-You can do so one by one within a 2-year window.
+You have the liberty to take the four modules one at a time.

 The GED exam is fully computer-based and scores on a scale that goes from 100 to 200.
 To pass, you must attain at least a result of 145 on each subtest.